 Uganda, the pearl of Africa is home to about 1061 bird species.
 This makes Uganda one of the best bird watching places in Africa with almost half of the continents bird species.
 Uganda has for long been considered as one of the best Africa birding safari destinations that any bird fanatic must not miss on his bucket list.
-Safari Uganda for your Uganda bird watching safari and get to witness several bird species that call Uganda home, the rich culture and wildlife diversity that has seen a rise in Uganda birding safaris tours, Cultural Safaris in Uganda and Uganda Wildlife Safaris respectively in the past years.
+Safari Uganda for your bird watching safari Uganda and get to witness several bird species that call Uganda home, the rich culture and wildlife diversity that has seen a rise in Uganda birding safaris, Cultural Safaris in Uganda and Uganda Wildlife Safaris respectively in the past years.

 Where best can I see Forest bird species?

 Semuliki National park has a record of 441 bird species.
 The park is located in Western Uganda in the Albertine Rift Valley.
 It has riverine, forest and grasslands bird species which can be viewed at any time of the year.
 It is also home to the Guinea-Congo biome species in its lowland forest.
 In order to explore well the different bird species in Semuliki National Park Uganda, you require about 3-4 days

 Timing: Rain falls year-round and birding is good any time although the peak breeding season is just after the Jan-Feb “dry” Season.